Before we jump into the route for your backpacking USA trip I’ve got a few top tips and bits of information on how to get around and costs for you.

 La Jolla Cove – A scenic spot on the coastline frequented by swimmers, snorkelers, and diverse marine life.

-Windansea Beach – One of San Diego’s beautiful beaches that is renowned amongst surfers for its consistent swells famous surf shack.
+Windansea Beach – One of San Diego’s beautiful beaches that is renowned amongst surfers for its consistent swells and famous surf shack.
+There are lot’s of other great spots for surfing in San Diego, Blacks beach and Ocean beach being some of the more famous spots.

 Sunset Cliffs – A surreal cliffside spot overlooking the Pacific Ocean that features tide pools, romantic beaches, and incredible rock formations.